This has been a strange year!

 Okay, let’s think beyond food again.

-Mutual funds will enable a defence professional to have exposure to finance, manufacturing, energy, pharmaceuticals, information technology, emerging businesses and all other sectors that we don’t even think about.
+Mutual funds will enable a defense professional to have exposure to finance, manufacturing, energy, pharmaceuticals, information technology, emerging businesses, and all other sectors that we don’t even think about.

-In the end we would say that, by all means, invest in equity if you have the expertise.
-But unfortunately, most people do not have that expertise, or worse still, think that they have it due to a few ‘beginner’s luck’ wins.
+In the end, we would say that, by all means, invest in equity if you have the expertise.
+Unfortunately, most people do not have that expertise, or worse still, think that they have it due to a few ‘beginner’s luck’ wins.

 Leave a Reply